mgold95/mgold95.github.io/about.md

 Illinois in Urbana-Champaign.

-I've worked on a variety of side projects in my free time and have interned with [Akuna Capital][1], a proprietary trading firm based in Chicago, since March of 2013.
+I've worked on a variety of side projects in my free time and have interned with [Akuna Capital][1], a proprietary trading firm based in Chicago, since March of 2014.
 Initially, I worked in C# as a desktop developer creating a proprietary trading application.
-Last summer, I worked as a hardware engineer developing pieces of the trading engine.
+In summer of 2016, I interned as a hardware engineer developing pieces of the trading engine.
 I will be joining Akuna for the beginning of my full-time career next summer as a Hardware & Software Engineer.
 For more information about my side projects and professional experience, please see